How to get from Mexico City to Oaxaca

 Going to...

 Oaxaca (pronounced wah-haak-kah) is a city filled with colourful colonial streets, architecturally-beautiful churches, communal squares, archaeological sites, and welcoming people.
+It’s also famous for its stunning embroidery and textile crafts.
 And those are only a few of the reasons why it has landed itself on the UNESCO world heritage list.

 Also called Oaxaca de Juárez, the city is well-known for its exciting food scene, offering several dishes that are unique to just the Oaxaca region.
-One dish you can’t leave Oaxaca without trying is Mole.
-It’s a stew-like dish made with Mexican chillies, spices, and the secret ingredient, chocolate.
-For the drinks, make sure to try the popular Mezcal.
-A strong upgrade from Tequila and also perfect to wash down your Mole!
+A tip when visiting Oaxaca: eat your heart out!
+One dish you can’t leave without trying is the stew-like Mole, best paired with the popular Mezcal — a strong upgrade from Tequila!

-2 ways to get from Mexico City to Oaxaca
+What are the 3 ways to travel from Mexico City to Oaxaca?

 Mexico City to Oaxaca by Bus

 There are many direct buses operating from Mexico City to Oaxaca.
-The bus ride itself takes more or less 7 hours.
-Quite long, but it’s a scenic route so you can just think of it as a road trip.
+The journey takes 6 hours 30 minutes to 8 hours 25 minutes.
+Quite long, but it’s a scenic route so you can think of it as a road trip.

 Step 1: Getting to the bus station in Mexico City

-Buses depart from different locations, but the most popular and most convenient is Mexico City’s main station, Terminal de Autobuses de Oriente TAPO.
-TAPO bus station is about 15 minutes away from the city centre.
+Buses depart from different locations, but the most popular and most convenient is Terminal de Autobuses de Oriente TAPO, Mexico City’s main bus station.
+TAPO is about 6 km from the city centre.

-To get from the city centre to Mexico Terminal TAPO, you can either take Metro line #1 or Metrobus line #4.
-In both cases, the journey will take around 20 minutes and you should get off at San Lazaro Station.
+To reach Mexico Terminal TAPO from the city centre, you can take either Metrobus Line #4 or Metro Line #1.
+The journey will take around 20 minutes and you should get off at San Lazaro Station.
 From there, it’s just a 2-minute walk to TAPO Bus Station.

 Step 2: Mexico City to Oaxaca

-- AU – the cheapest and most basic bus that doesn’t have a toilet on board
+- AU – the cheapest and most basic option, but no toilet on board.

-- ADO Platino – a luxury bus offering comfortable seats, individual screens, snacks and Wi-Fi, but also the most expensive
+- ADO Platino – a luxury bus featuring comfortable seats, individual screens, snacks and Wi-Fi.
+It is also the most expensive.

-All of them are first-class buses with AC and reclining seats.
-The ADO GL and ADO Platino buses offer a few additions like separate toilets for men and women, coffee onboard and charging ports.
+All ADO buses come with air conditioning and reclining seats.
+ADO GL and ADO Platino buses offer extra perks like separate toilets for men and women, onboard coffee and charging ports.

-Prices for a bus ticket from Mexico City to Oaxaca start from 650 MXN ($37.50).
-The bus trip takes around 7 hours.
+Ticket prices for a bus from Mexico City to Oaxaca start from 650 MXN ($36.50).
+The bus trip takes around 6h 5m - 8h.

-The bus schedules may vary daily, so it’s best to check the ones for your exact travel dates online.
-We recommend purchasing your tickets online at least a day before to be assured of a seat on your desired bus trip.
+The bus schedules may vary daily, so it’s best to check online for exact departure times.
+We recommend booking your tickets online at least a day in advance to secure your preferred seat.

-If you’re buying your tickets at the bus station, make sure to transact only with official staff.
+If you’re buying tickets at the station, make sure to transact only with official staff.
 Sometimes, people at the terminal try to take advantage of tourists.

 Step 3: Oaxaca Bus Terminal to the City Centre